onera/project_utils/doc/Git_workflow.md

 ## Common cases ##

-The library names still refer to the dependency graph above.
+The example repository names still refer to the dependency graph above.

 ### Updating submodules ###
 * Say that we are working on `My_project`.
 If submodule `std_e` has been changed outside of `My_project` (e.g. through developpers working on `Project_B`):